 Whether you’re prepping little ones to go back to school, or settling yourself into a new routine at work, fall is a time for new beginnings.
 It’s a time to focus on and conquer some goals before the holidays hit.

 So why not set your home up for success?
-Using Ruff’s organization tips below, you’ll prioritize what areas of your space you should focus on organizing and then, most importantly, be able to keep it that way.
+Using Ruff’s organization tips below, you’ll learn to prioritize what areas of your space you should focus on organizing and then, most importantly, be able to keep it that way.
 Read on, queue up an autumnal playlist or podcast, and get busy polishing your space.

 Are you not motivated to exercise because it’s a hassle to untangle your leggings?
 Is getting your kids out the door in the morning a stressfest?
 The positive impact of organizing those spaces will motivate you to keep going on the rest of your home.
 However, do not start with the space that requires editing your beloved graphic tee collection!
 That’s best saved for after you have a few rooms under your belt and you’re already reveling in the benefits of living in an organized home.